 - Rice Cooker Size:

 Rice cookers come in different sizes, and which one is best depends on the size of your family or household, as well as the frequency of cooking.

 - The size of rice cookers can range from 1 cup of rice to 10 cups (uncooked) if you are considering non-commercial options.

 - If you are looking for commercial models, you can get a rice cooker that can take as much as 46 cups of rice at one time!

-If you are already a kitchen expert, you will know how much your family eats.
-But if you are a newcomer, follow the rule of thumb.
-One person eats up to 1 cup of uncooked rice in a day.
-Even if you end up getting a large rice cooker, you can use the extra cooked rice for subsequent meals.
+If you already frequent the kitchen, you likely know how much your family eats.
+But if you are a newcomer, follow this rule of thumb: One person eats up to 1 cup of cooked rice in a meal.
+And a larger rice cooker can often just mean easier leftovers!

 - Features to think about:

-Rice cookers have different features, and that is why choosing the right utensil can be confusing if you do not pre-plan.
-If your family eats all kinds of rice, you need a utensil that can cook every rice recipe in the book, not just plain white rice.
-You can then, consider your requirements, such as cooking time, cooking related items, size and more.
-For simple rice cooking, why spend on a decorated item?
-That would be a waste of money.
+Rice cookers have different features, and they can often become confusing when trying to decide between cookers.
+If your family eats all kinds of rice, you need a utensil that can cook a variety of rice recipes, not just plain white rice.
+Afterwards, you’ll want to consider other requirements, such as cooking time, cooking related items, size and more.
+If all you need is plain white rice, then buy simple and save money!

 - Rice cookers, because they are an electric appliance, feature non-stick material.
-It is also helpful in cleaning and requires less maintenance too.
-Some models have dishwasher safe material, making cleaning even less time-consuming.
+It is also helpful for cleaning and requires less maintenance.
+Some models can be dishwasher safe, making cleaning even less of a hassle.

 10 Common Features of Modern-Day Rice Cookers

 You know that modern-day rice cookers come with lots of features.
-But, are all the features necessary for you?
-This is something you need to decide about.
-Here are some common features put into three categories.
-They have become essential elements of the best rice cooker.
+However, these features aren’t necessarily needed by all, including you!
+This is something you need to decide on before purchasing.
+Here are some of the common features put into three categories.
+They have become essential elements of the best rice cookers: